Debdut/browser-extension/README.md

 # npm run start chrome firefox brave safari
 ```

 That's it, if you got the browsers in the start command installed, it automatically builds for that, starts all of them, loads the extensions and reloads them on change.
-Vite makes sure the builds and reloads are really fast.
+ESBuild makes sure the builds and reloads are really fast.

 See browser support below.

 ## Supports

-- Vite 3
+- ESBuild
 - React 18
 - Typescript
 - Preact X
 - PostCSS
+- TailwindCSS

 Simply remove or don't use the technologies you don't like.